ZackMurray89/MERNBlog/MERN-Blog.md

 ### Hot Reload Issue w/ WSL2

 If you're on Windows, and use WSL2 with the Bash/ZSH terminal, I suggest switching to a different terminal to run your dev server.
 After hours of searching, I've found that the hot reload feature with Vite does not work well with a terminal based in WSL, and you will have to restart your server every time you want to see an update.
 Personally, I use GitBash when I can't use my ZSH terminal.
 That way I can still use the same commands.
 Don't forget to rerun 'npm i' in this new terminal before attempting to start up your dev server with 'npm run dev'.

+### Git and GitHub Setup

+After creating installing everything and setting up our template it's now time to initialize a Git and GitHub repository.
+Just follow the same basic steps as you would with any other project.

+## Pages & Routes

+First we will create the pages needed to get started.

+- About.jsx
+- Dashboard.jsx
+- Home.jsx
+- Projects.jsx
+- Signin.jsx
+- Signup.jsx

+In each file make sure to create a base function using the 'rfc' snippet from the React7 extension.
+If you aren't able to create this function by just typing 'rfc' make sure you have the extension installed, updated, and that it is running.

+Once this is done, we need to setup our routes to each page.
+To do this we will install another package for React Router DOM.
+We will do this with:

+  npm i react-router-dom